About Us

 Nandini MakrandiCurator, Hunter Museum of American Art

-Sydney Smith, Urban Designer, Chattanooga Design Studio
+Sydney Smith, Urban Designer

-Dixon StetlerVisual Artist, Self
+Dixon StetlerVisual Artist

 Matthew StovallLandscape Architect, Barge Design Solutions